Estimated reading time: 3 minutes

 Overage refers to a situation where the quantity of goods received exceeds the quantity listed on the shipping documentation.
-For example, if a shipment is supposed to contain 100 units but actually contains 105 units, it would be considered an overage.
+For example, if a shipment shall contain 100 units but actually contains 105 units, it would be considered an overage.

 It refers to a situation where the quantity of goods received is less than the quantity listed on the shipping documentation.
 For instance, if a shipment is supposed to contain 100 units but only contains 95 units, it would be considered a shortage.